Archive for the ‘You call that a Joke?’ Category

 Let me demonstrate.

-Below are the seven silent cartoons, each followed by four possible captions.
-Every set of four includes my feeble submission mixed in with the three brilliant finalists.
-The ultimate winner is in there too.
+Below are the seven initially silent cartoons, each followed by four captions suggested by contest entrants.
+Every set of four includes my own submission mixed in with the three finalists.
+See if you can spot the the one — mine — that somehow just doesn’t belong in the same class.

 “Have you considered writing this story in the third monkey rather than the first monkey?”